Group Home Abuse Lawyers in Phoenix

 Ideally, group homes are places where people with disabilities can live in a family-like setting and have their needs met.
 Placing your loved one in such an environment is an act of great trust in the homes and the staff.
 Afterall, group home residents are in an incredibly vulnerable position.
 It is the duty of a group home’s staff to make sure your loved one is safe, getting the special care he or she needs.
 This can include supervising activities, feeding, administering medication, transporting to doctor’s appointments, and more.
 Sadly, there have been documented cases of neglect and abuse in Arizona group homes, including a recent case where an autistic boy was punched and kicked by a staff member in Mesa.

 In Arizona, a group home is usually defined as a place of residence for at least six developmentally disabled people.
 These facilities must be licensed by the state and meet basic requirements, such as having electricity, running water, and an accessible telephone.
 Each resident must have his or her own bedroom, and the hallways, doors, and walkways need to be wide enough to accommodate residents covered under the Americans with Disabilities Act of 1990.
 The group home’s license must be renewed every two to three years and be displayed in a common area at all times.

-- Caregiver Abuse or Neglect: When visiting a loved one at a group home, you should be on the lookout for signs of abuse and neglect, including disappearing personal items, unexplained bruises or injuries, the development of pressure sores (bedsores), evidence of malnutrition and dehydration, overmedication, poor hygiene, withdrawal, or depression.
+- Caregiver Neglect: When visiting a loved one at a group home, you should be on the lookout for signs of neglect, including the development of pressure sores (bedsores), evidence of malnutrition and dehydration, overmedication, poor hygiene, withdrawal, or depression.
 It is possible for a resident to self-neglect, meaning that while they are capable of taking care of themselves to a certain extent, they do not do so.
 Staff at group homes should always keep an eye on residents to make sure they are not neglecting to take care of themselves, and step in if they are.

 - Resident-on-Resident Abuse: You should also be aware of how closely residents are supervised.
 Elopement (wandering or running away from a facility) is often the result of inadequate supervision.
 Lack of supervision can also result in falls and other accidents, as well as bullying and abuse by other residents.
 It is the responsibility of the group home to keep aggressive residents from harming others, both physically and emotionally.